Service Strategy for Automotive Customer Experience

 Proposed Solution

-During interviews, many users emphasized the need for digital invoice tracking, since auto shops still hand out paper receipts.
-To solve this, Service Stack allows partnered shops to upload receipts after each visit, giving users a complete service history.
+During interviews, many people emphasized the need for invoice tracking, since they visit various auto shops.
+To solve this, Service Stack allows partnered shops to upload receipts after each visit, giving users a complete centralized service history.

 Reflection